 Moving office can be a stressful undertaking.
 Not only do you have to worry about moving furniture, equipment, server and more, you also have to worry about the legal repercussions of relocating.

-As an employer, it is your responsibility to find out the process involved with relocating your office.
-If you do decide to relocate, you’ll have to decide if you want to keep your current staff or make them redundant.
-If planning to make more than 20 employees redundant then you’ll need to contact the department of business, energy and industrial strategy as well as the appropriate trade union.
+As an employer, it is your responsibility to figure out the process and ultimate checklist needed with relocating your office.
+If you relocate, you must decide if you want to keep your current staff or make them redundant.
+If planning to make over 20 employees redundant, then you must contact the department of business, energy and industrial strategy as well as the appropriate trade union.

 There are HR specialists that can help you to make sure that you are performing the duties required of you as an employer responsible for their employees.
 With certain HR services, you’ll have access to 24-hour employment law advice to put you in the right direction.